 A few pointers before you head out:

-• This is and out and back section only.
+• This is and out and back section currently.
 Only one side of the Puketapu Loop is open at this stage, while the team wait for bridges and other trail repairs.

-A short detour over the Redcliffe bridge and up past Waiohiki Marae on the road, you will find Waiohiki Creative Arts Village and just up Links Road is Silky Oak Chocolates and Cafe.
+Optional extra for the roadies: Take a short detour over the Redcliffe bridge clip on and up past Waiohiki Marae on the road, carefully cross the road to Waiohiki Creative Arts Village or ride around the corner up Links Road to Silky Oak Chocolates and Cafe.
+This is a busy road, so please follow all road rules and use caution.

-Located nearby in Taradale shopping precinct is My Ride Taradale for any bike needs and in Greenmeadows is Bike About Tours if you need to hire a bike or book a tour.
+Located in Greenmeadows is Bike About Tours if you need to hire a bike or book a tour.

 Disclaimers and Copyright